-Client certificates · Cloudflare SSL docs
+Client certificates

 Enable mTLS for the hosts you wish to protect with API Shield.

-Create Cloudflare firewall rules that require API requests to present a valid client certificate.
-The Firewall app in the Cloudflare dashboard provides a dedicated interface where you can create mTLS rules.
+Create Cloudflare firewall rules that require API requests to present a valid client certificate .